HCL-TECH-SOFTWARE/connections-automation/README.md

 Of course, you can drop it all to a single folder, or restructure it whatever way you prefer.

-Refer to this [inventory](https://github.com/HCL-TECH-SOFTWARE/connections-automation/blob/main/environments/examples/cnx7/myhclsoftware_db2/group_vars/all.yml) how to override the default WebSphere installation file names.
+Refer to this [inventory](https://github.com/HCL-TECH-SOFTWARE/connections-automation/blob/main/environments/examples/cnx7/myhclsoftware_db2/group_vars/all.yml) how to override the default WebSphere installation location, or adjust components.

 ### Inventory files